curtsinger-lab/riker/tests/README.md

 ## Existing Tests

-`ABbuild`
+**`ABbuild`**
-: Generate output with a sequence of shell commands
+Generate output with a sequence of shell commands

-`buildfile`
+**`buildfile`**
-: Test builds with executable and non-executable build files, as well as a build file that does not run with /bin/sh.
+Test builds with executable and non-executable build files, as well as a build file that does not run with /bin/sh.

-`graph`
+**`graph`**
-: Test output and options for the graph subcommand
+Test output and options for the graph subcommand

-`hello`
+**`hello`**
-: Test builds of a simple hello world C program compiled with gcc
+Test builds of a simple hello world C program compiled with gcc

-`stats`
+**`readlink`**
+Test explicit dependencies on the contents of symbolic links.
+The test uses the destination of a link both as raw input (like file contents) and to resolve to another file.

+**`stats`**
-: Generate build stats output
+Generate build stats output

+**`symlink`**
+Make sure we are resolving paths with symlinks correctly.
+The test covers what happens when a symlink changes how artifacts resolve between builds.

+## Writing Tests
 Becasue Dodo is primarily a command-line tool, all tests are driven through the command line.
 Test cases use the [cram](https://pypi.org/project/cram/) tool to run commands and validate their output.
-This is not an introduction to cram, although the test cases in the `simple` directory demonstrate a number of useful features of cram.

-## Organizing Tests
-Dodo is meant to run and update builds, so most test programs will have multiple test cases.
-For example, the `simple` directory defines a one-source hello world program, and has five test cases:

-1. Build the program from scratch and verify that it runs.
-2. Run a rebuild without modifying any source files.
-Verify that no commands are run.
-3. Add a comment to the program.
-Verify that rebuilding stops after the first stage of compilation.
-4. Modify the message printed by the program.
-Verify that the program is rebuilt and prints the new message.
-5. Clean up after previous test cases.

-Test cases are stored in `.t` files, with names that use a number prefix.
-This prefix indicates the order tests should be run (they are matched with a shell wildcard).
-This allows you to assume that build tests will run in a specific order, which saves some duplicated effort when writing tests.

-For the sake of consistency, tests should always begin with code that clears any previous Dodo builds and build products, and should end with a cleanup task to remove build products.
-This will make it easier to rerun tests correctly after manual testing or debugging in the test directories.

-## Registering New Tests
-Once you have added at least one `.t` file to a test directory, add the name of that directory to the `TESTS` variable defined in the top-level `Makefile`.
-Tests will be run in the order they are listed, generally from less complex to more complex examples.

-## Writing `cram` Tests
 The `cram` tool has a few quirks, so here's some information on workarounds.

 ### Running Tests in the Right Directory